Darren Moore drops hint on what team Wednesday will put out against Hartlepool

-Attacking football and limited changes?
-What team Sheffield Wednesday fans should expect to see in tonight's Papa Johns Trophy clash with Hartlepool United
+Sheffield Wednesday vs Hartlepool: What team Owls fans should expect to see in Papa Johns Trophy clash

 Sheffield Wednesday boss Darren Moore has offered hints on what sort of team he will put out for tonight’s Papa Johns Trophy round of 32 clash with Hartlepool United.